scottpersinger/pgwarehouse/README.md

 ## Syncing multiple tables

 There are two ways to manage multiple tables.
-The first is just to use `all` as the table name:
+The first is just to pass `all` in place of the table name:

     pgwarehouse sync all